 Lauren has joined The One Show as a regular on the evening show as of 2022.
 She can be seen on BBC One every Tuesday at 7 p.m.
 The show features celebrity guests as well as discussions on current events.
 She stated: “My spouse is the one who prepares for us.
 I’m making progress, but it’s painfully slow.”
 Lauren Laverne is at a Radio 4 studio in her new role as host of Late Night Woman’s Hour.
 It is, in fact, a bit of a homecoming, she explains as she peels a banana.
 Her mother is a devotee of Woman’s Hour.
 She and her brother used to scream to be heard above the blues or the radio in the home where she grew up.

 He became really into it towards the end of his life when he was in his early 70s.
 Thus, he was at his Sunderland home on the Ford Estate, listening to Radio 4.
 He’d retired, and since my mother is one of nine, the family had matured and everything, and he now had time to listen to the radio.
 And he adored it.”
 Laverne’s grandfathers (one being a miner) are often mentioned in her interviews.
 As a result, it is fair to infer that she is proud of her working-class ancestry.
 Laverne’s father, like her mother, was one of six children.

 “It was a home brimming with music, literature, and ideas that were not common where I lived.
 There has always been a significant amount of – what we would today refer to as alternative culture,” she adds.
 “We were this odd tiny middle-class outpost of a large working-class family, and it was a really wonderful situation.
-Because we had all of the benefits associated with middle class status, but also possessed a genuine sense of place in history and culture that dated all the way back to our origins.”
+Because we had all of the benefits associated with middle-class status, but also possessed a genuine sense of place in history and culture that dated all the way back to our origins.”

 Is she concerned that her own children will be more estranged from their ancestors?
 “Well, you know, they’re a part of my family as well, and they have their own extended family, with whom they have their own connection, with my parents, my cousins, and the area where I grew up,” she explains.
 She is seated in a rotating chair, her head whirling side to side as she contemplates.
 “They’ve seen the seashore that inspired The Walrus and the Carpenter!”
 The actual issue was economic, to which Lewis Carroll – a love she inherited from her father – provided an unexpected response.